imranmatin23/fullstack-web-app-template/infra/README.md

 export TF_VAR_sql_password="TODO"
 ```

 To use an external `PostgreSQL` RDS database as the database instead of a `SQLite3` file-based database on the ECS Fargate Tasks, uncomment the RDS code in `rds.tf`, `ecs.tf`, and `outputs.tf` and change the `database_type` to `postgresql` in `prod.tfvars`.
-NOTE: The NAT Gateway is required for ECS/Fargate to work since it must pull the ECR image for the container and the ECS/Fargate tasks are running in a Private Subnet.
+NOTE: A NAT Gateway is required for ECS/Fargate to work if it is not deployed in a public subnet with a public IP since it must pull the ECR image for the container.

 ## References